rascaraficci/device-manager/docs/using-device-manager.rst

           "label": "target_temperature",
           "type": "actuator",
           "value_type": "float"
-        },
+        }
       ]
     }'

 Note that we have one more attribute - ``target_temperature`` - to which we will send messages to set the target temperature.
-This attribute could also have the same name as ``temperature`` with no side-effects whatsoever - if an actuation request is received by dojot, only ``actuator`` attribute types are considered.
+This attribute could also have the same name as ``temperature`` with no side-effects whatsoever.
+If an actuation request is received by dojot, only ``actuator``-type attribute are considered.

 This request should give an answer like this: